-Derek Staahl is a reporter and multimedia journalist for San Diego 6 News.
+Derek Staahl is an Emmy award-winning reporter and multimedia journalist for San Diego 6 News.

 A native of Los Angeles, Derek moved to America's Finest City in November 2011.
 Before that, he lived in Madison, WI, where he reported and anchored for ABC affiliate, WKOW.